-We investigate and evaluate every incident to identify root causes and implement corrective or preventative actions to address any problems.
 We believe that safety is everyone's responsibility and that leadership must drive this message by example.
 We continually invest time and resources to engage with our employees, contractors and stakeholders to ensure that safe work practices are the priority and comply with our policies and procedures.
 Additionally, we empower our workforce and contractors to proactively take the necessary steps to ensure safe measures, including stopping work and speaking up when they see an unsafe condition or action.
 The core message of the "Te Cuido" ("I take care of you"), safety culture change program is "Step back and take control".